RigoHoward/groove-coaster-printable-shell/README.md

   <li>Some M3 heat inserts.</li>
   <li>4x Rubber feet.</li>
   <li>1 meter of WS2812 ledstrip.</li>
+  <li>1x short USB micro to USB-A wire to connect Arduino Leonardo to the USB-C panel connector.</li>
   <li>Solder, Flux and Soldering Iron (and basic soldering skills)</li>
   <li>Some wire cutter and a crimping tool for the quick disconnects.</li>
   <li>Some shrink tube for cable joints.</li>